NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Rulebooks/Dark Archive/The Weaver in Dreams.md

 abilities_mid:
   - name: ""
   - name: "Dreams Unraveling"
     desc: " (aura,emotion,fear,mental,visual) When the Weaver has fewer than 155 Hit Points, his form partially unravels, revealing patches of pure horror acute enough to leave physical wounds.
-This creates a @Template[emanation|distance:10] that deals 3d6 mental damage and 3d6 slashing damage, with a DC 36 Will check.
+This creates a 10-foot emanation that deals 3d6 mental damage and 3d6 slashing damage, with a DC 36 Will check.
 A creature Averting its Gaze is immune to the aura."

   - name: "Nameless Nightmare"
     desc: "  The Weaver has torn off his own name to become a being of fear.
 He is immune to linguistic effects and any effect that would impose the [[Conditions/Frightened|Frightened]] condition.
 Without a name, he is difficult for phenomena to affect; the Weaver recovers from the [[Conditions/Paralyzed|Paralyzed]], [[Conditions/Slowed|Slowed]], and [[Conditions/Stunned|Stunned]] conditions at the end of his turn, and his flat check to clear persistent damage is 5.
 If anyone utters, writes, or otherwise attempts to record his name, that creature automatically takes 10 mental damage and the attempt fails."